-We design and implement Parallel Algorithms (using manycore, GPU’s and memory-distributed clusters) for solving Scientific Research Problems using machine-learning techniques.
+We design and implement Parallel Algorithms (using manycore, GPU’s and memory-distributed clusters) for solving Scientific & Societal Research Problems using machine-learning techniques.
 The research focus of the Saeed lab is at the intersection of high performance computing and real-world applications, especially in computational and systems biology.
 We are particularly interested in designing and implementing high performance computing (HPC) solutions to Big Data problems in high-throughput proteomics, genomics and connectomics using variety of architectures and algorithms.
-We are also interested in designing and developing novel ways to dealing with big data computational biology problems using application specific domain-knowledge and artificial intelligent strategies including machine-learning and deep-learning algorithms.
+We are also interested in designing and developing novel ways to dealing with big data problems using application specific domain-knowledge and artificial intelligent strategies including machine-learning and deep-learning algorithms.

 Technical Focus: We here at Saeed lab are striving to solve big data problems emanating from scientific high-throughput technologies.
 Our techniques include novel reductive analytics algorithms, high performance algorithms for compressive analytics, high performance computing solutions to general big data problems and efficient protocols for sharing and transferring big genomic and proteomic data sets.